openstack/watcher-specs/specs/mitaka/approved/telemetry-integration.rst

 https://blueprints.launchpad.net/watcher/+spec/telemetry-integration

-Watcher Decision Engine must query metrics from the Ceilometer V2 API to allow an easiest integration with OpenStack services (especially devstack).
+Watcher Decision Engine must query metrics from the Ceilometer V2 API to allow an easiest integration with OpenStack services (especially DevStack).

 Telemetry used to be the initial name of the Ceilometer project.
 Now, the following projects are managed by the Telemetry team: